Innovations in Social and Economic Entrepreneurship

 Washington, DC 20008

-- Teams will consist of two to six students, - no more than two students will present plan at competition
+- Teams can consist of two to six students; - no more than two students will present the plan at competition.

-- Teams work with a faculty or staff advisor to identify the need, service, or product.
+- Teams can work with a faculty or staff advisor to identify the need, service, or product.

 - Company/organization overview